AmirPasalic/postgres-performance-test/README.md

 The cleanup.sh script will remove the docker container where the test database "CarReservationsDb" was created.
 This means that the database will be removed with all its data.

-More infos on this command can be found in the help page of the cleanup.sh.
+More info's on this command can be found in the help page of the cleanup.sh.

 Example: `cleanup.sh --help or cleanup.sh -h`